BartMassey/sugarmantra/README.md

 using a do-undo depth-first search over the supplied dictionary.
-The current algorithm does not produce algorithms with duplicate words, and outputs the words in shortest-to-longest order with alphabetic suborder.
+The current algorithm does not produce algorithms with duplicate words, and outputs the words in longest-to-shortest order with alphabetic suborder.

 The program expects to find a dictionary named `dict.txt` in its working directory.
 You can get such a dictionary from my